Helo Study

 3. Attempt to land

-Directional stability will allow you to fly and land like a fixed wing as long
+Directional stability will allow you to fly and land like a fixed wing as long as you maintain forward movement.
+Flying in a long curve will assist in maintaining this directional stability while you flare for approach and landing.

-If you fail to nose out of the spin just resume climbing without fighting the
+If you fail to nose out of the spin just resume climbing without fighting the spin, once you have some more height try and nose out again.

-Another thing to keep in mind is the aircraft is lost, your objective at this
+Another thing to keep in mind is the aircraft is lost, your objective at this point is getting your passengers and crew on the ground, alive.
+Don't be afraid to put it down rough if you see an opportunity.

 Similar to the Engine failure drill, this will require practice.